zoometh/iconr/README.md

 # ***iconr*** package <br> modeling Prehistoric iconography <img src="logo/iconr_logo.png" width='100px' align="right"/>
 > Created by [Thomas Huet](mailto:thomashuet7@gmail.com), [Jose M Pozo](mailto:josmpozo@gmail.com), [Craig Alexander](mailto:craiga304@gmail.com)

-The R package ***iconr*** is grounded in graph theory, spatial analysis ([composition analysis](#iconr-stable-version-the-analysis-of-compositions)), and shape analysis ([geometric morphometric](#iconr-development-version-the-analysis-of-compositions-and-geometric-morphometry)) to offer concepts and functions for modeling Prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
+The R package ***iconr*** is grounded in graph theory, spatial analysis (composition analysis), and shape analysis (geometric morphometric) to offer concepts, measurments and functions for modeling Prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
 The package purpose is to contribute to cross-cultural comparison through a greater normalization of quantitative analysis.

+The ***iconr*** v.
+0.1.0 stable version deals with composition analysis[^1], the ***iconr*** development version deals with both composition and geometric morphometric.

+---
+See how to [contribute](.github/CONTRIBUTING.md) to the next package release; how to [report an issue](https://github.com/zoometh/iconr/issues) using the [issue template](.github/ISSUE_TEMPLATE.md).

+---

+### Theoretical background

-The theoretical background is as follows: some objects can have a decoration, and a decoration is composed of graphical units (GUs).
-The whole decoration is considered as a graph and can be analyzed with Graph Theory and compared to other graphs (ie, decorations).
-As favored [GIS entry](https://zoometh.github.io/iconr/articles/gis.html), GIS indexes can also be used.
+The theoretical background is as follows: some objects can have a decoration, and a decoration is composed of graphical units (GUs) wich have neighbourhood relations depending on their spatial proximities.
+A decoration is considered as a graph and can be analyzed with Graph Theory.
+GU considiered as nodes and local indexes can be calculated for every nodes (eg. degree centrality).
+Each decoration (i.e. graph) can be pairwised compared with another decoration based on local indexes or global indexes (eg. degree distribution).
+As favored [GIS entry](https://zoometh.github.io/iconr/articles/gis.html), GIS indexes (*x* and *y* dimensions) can also be used.

-See: how to [contribute](.github/CONTRIBUTING.md) to the next package release, and how to [report an issue](https://github.com/zoometh/iconr/issues) using the [issue template](.github/ISSUE_TEMPLATE.md).

 ## ***iconr*** stable version: the Analysis of Compositions

 The ***iconr*** v.
-0.1.0 stable version can be installed from the CRAN
+0.1.0 stable version can be installed from the [CRAN](https://cran.r-project.org/web/packages/iconr/index.html).
+It allows GUs [composition analysis](#iconr-stable-version-the-analysis-of-compositions))

 ```
 install.packages("iconr")